My Story – Hayley Rose Potter MA RCA FHEA

-Hayley Potter is an award winning eco conscious British Artist, Illustrator, Ceramicist, Writer, tutor and mentor working and living in Dorset on the beautiful South West Coast of England.
-Her work is inspired by the stories of our land and travel, intending to inspire people to fall in love with our natural world and the stories that unite us.
+Hayley Potter MA (RCA) FHEA is an award-winning British artist, illustrator, writer, educator and creative consultant whose work explores creativity, nature, folklore and human connection.
+Originally from the UK, Hayley now works internationally between South West England and California.
+Her creative practice is inspired by the stories of our land and travel, intending to inspire people to fall in love with our natural world and the stories that unite us.
 Because we all protect what we love.

-She trained at the Royal College of Art, Falmouth School of Art, Norwich School of Art & Design, the Kent Institute of Art & Design, The Arvon Foundation and the Imperial College, London.
+Hayley trained at the Royal College of Art, Falmouth School of Art, Norwich School of Art & Design, the Kent Institute of Art & Design, The Arvon Foundation and the Imperial College, London.
 She was taught by artists and writers including Quentin Blake.
+Her current studies include psychology at the University of California, Berkeley, alongside graduate study in Art Therapy Psychology at Dominican University of California.

-Alongside creating artwork that involve a range of colours and unique processes, Hayley has developed The Wild Blue Collection.
+Alongside her wider creative practice, Hayley has developed The Wild Blue Collection.
 A timeless eco conscious collection of hand built semi-porcelain ceramics, original artworks, illustrations, greetings cards and prints inspired by the Folklore of Plants and Animals.
 The collection continues to grow, now including some specially commissioned pieces including those inspired by National Trust sites.
 This work has been featured in the World of Interiors, House & Garden and has been exhibited at Top Drawer London.

-Thank you for taking the time to visit this site, all enquires are welcome, please get in touch.
+Thank you for taking the time to visit this site, all enquiries are welcome, please get in touch.

 My work is informed and inspired by the wild, folklore, the magic of the everyday and the stories that give us a unique sense of ownership over the land and spaces we visit.
 My most recent self initiated work explores how image making, writing and ceramics can cohabit to communicate narratives and ideas about women in nature, and the folklore of plants and animals as they relate to symbols of self-realisation and transformation.